Sergiy Serdyuk - Fotolia

 Hyper-converged systems take the packaging process a step further by integrating the features of storage and server virtualisation together in a single hardware offering.

-The form factor in hyper-converged offerings is the server or node that consists of processor, memory and storage.
+The form factor in hyper-converged offerings is the server or node that consists of processor, and storage.

 Storage services are delivered out of the hypervisor that runs on the node, or in a virtual machine on the node.
 Resilience is achieved by replication of data across multiple nodes and so hyper-converged systems often have a minimum node-count in their initial deployment.

-The deployment method for hyper-converged is much easier than traditional systems, with the addition of nodes being a case of “plug in and go”, with little additional configuration work.
+The deployment method for hyper-converged systems is much easier than traditional systems, with the addition of nodes being a case of “plug in and go”, with little additional configuration work.

 From a cost perspective, scalability means systems can be scaled one node at a time, which is very attractive for small to medium-sized enterprises (SMEs).

-Converged vs hyper-converged – when and why?
+Converged versus hyper-converged – when and why?

 Both converged options look to simplify operations, so when would one system be more appropriate over another?